Ryder Cup: Wentworth 1926

-It was common at this time for a small number of professionals to travel to compete in each other's national championship.
-In 1926, a larger than usual contingent of American professionals were travelling to Britain to compete in the Open Championship, two weeks before their own Championship.
-In February it was announced that Walter Hagen would select a team of four American professionals (including himself) to play four British professionals in a match before the Open Championship.
-The match would be a stroke play competition with each playing the four opposing golfers over 18 holes.
-In mid-April, it was announced that "A golf enthusiast, who name has not yet been made public" was ready to donate a cup for an annual competition.
-Later in April it was announced that Samuel Ryder would be presenting a trophy "for annual competition between British and American professionals." with the first match to be played on 4 and 5 June "but the details are not yet decided", and then in May it was announced that the match would be a match-play competition, 8-a-side, foursomes on the first day, singles on the second.
+In 1926, American professional golfers traveled to Britain to compete in the that year's Open.
+In February, it was announced that Hagen would select a team of four American professionals including himself to play four British professionals in a match before the Open Championship.
+The match would be a stroke-play competition over 18 holes.
+In April, Samuel Ryder would be presenting a trophy "for annual competition between British and American professionals." with the first match to be played on 4 and 5 June "but the details are not yet decided", and then in May it was announced that the match would be a match-play competition, 8-a-side, foursomes on the first day, singles on the second.
 Eventually, at Hagen's request, 10 players competed for each team.
 Samuel Ryder (together with his brother James) had sponsored a number of British professional events starting in 1923.

-The match resulted in 13–1 victory for the British team (1 match was halved).
+The match resulted in 13–1 victory for the British team (one match was halved).
 The American point was won by Bill Mehlhorn with Emmet French being all square.
 Medals were presented to the players by the American ambassador Alanson B. Houghton.

 The match was widely reported as being for the "Ryder Cup".
 However Golf Illustrated for 11 June states that because of uncertainty following the general strike in May, which led to uncertainty about how many Americans would be visiting Britain, Samuel Ryder had decided to withhold the cup for a year.
 It has also been suggested that because Walter Hagen chose the American team rather than the American PGA, that only those Americans who had travelled to Britain to play in the Open were available for selection and that it contained a number of players born outside the United States, also contributed to the feeling that the match ought to be regarded as unofficial.
 In addition the Americans "had only just landed in England and were not yet in full practice."

 The British team was: Ted Ray (Captain), Aubrey Boomer, Archie Compston, George Duncan, George Gadd, Arthur Havers, Herbert Jolly, Abe Mitchell, Fred Robson and Ernest Whitcombe.
 The American team was: Walter Hagen (Captain), Tommy Armour, Jim Barnes, Emmet French, Joe Kirkwood, Fred McLeod, Bill Mehlhorn, Joe Stein, Cyril Walker and Al Watrous.
 While all ten of the British players subsequently played in the Ryder Cup only three of the Americans did (Hagen, Mehlhorn and Watrous).
 Armour, Barnes, Kirkwood, McLeod and Walker were excluded by the policy of requiring players to be born in the USA while French and Stein were never selected.